Adrian-Tamas/reportportal-behave-integration-client-lib/Readme.md

 Your automation framework will run just as it does now unless you choose to run with Report Portal Integration

+# Installation

+## Manual
+1. Clone the repository
+2. Enter the folder and run `pip install .`

+## Using pip and pypi.org
+TBD

 # Sending reports to Report Portal

 In order to enable the Report Portal Integration add the  `-D rp_enable=True`: